Welcome to APRL

 August 7-9, 2014, Boston, Massachusetts

 Join APRL members and guests for the next APRL meeting to be held August 7-9, 2014 in Boston, Massachusetts.
 The registration fee will be $225 for members, $250 for nonmembers.
 The conference hotel will be the Marlowe, a Kimpton hotel in Cambridge across the Charles River from Boston; reservations can be made at the group rate of $209/night.
 The Third Charles W. Kettlewell Legal Ethics Advisor Award will be presented to Jack Weiss at the Thursday evening reception.
 The Friday night dinner will take place at the historic Durgin-Park Restaurant in downtown Boston; the cost is $70 per person.
-For more information about the meeting and accommodations, please click here.
+A detailed program schedule is available here.

 2014 Report of the APRL, NOBC, and ABA Committee on Lawyer Assistance Programs (“CoLAP”) Joint Committee on Aging Lawyers Has Been Issued